ruslan-kl/defme.xyz/content/post/eeg-preprocessing-erp/index.md

 ## Background

 Two years ago I have been working on EEG data (found at Kaggle[^1]) from an object recognition task experiment that was performed to investigate the genetic predisposition to alcoholism[^2].
 My analysis was a pure mess since I didn't know a lot about EEG data processing/analysis.
-Time has passed, I still don't know much, but after finishing Mike X Cohen's course "Complete neural signal processing and analysis: Zero to hero" on Udemy[^3] (which I cannot recommend highly enough), I decided to get more practice with the help of publicly available data from Cavanagh et al (2019)[^4].
+Time has passed, I still don't know much, but after finishing Mike X Cohen's course "Complete neural signal processing and analysis: Zero to hero" on Udemy[^3] (which I cannot recommend highly enough), I decided to get more practice with the help of publicly available data from Cavanagh et al. (2019)[^4].
 I used `MNE` Python package[^5] for this and tried to do it in a bit "tutorial" style for two reasons.
 First, it will be easier for me to remember after some time what the hell was I doing here.
 Second, I hope that other people who also start their journey in the EEG analysis can benefit from this.

 **Disclaimer**